AVanDeBrook/c-primer/docs/c-primer.md

     return 0;
 }
 ```
 - **NOTE**: Typically a 1 in the MSB position means that the number is negative.
 An unsigned integer data type was used here to prevent the output of a negative number.
-If your application requires negative numbres, use a signed integer data type (`int`, `int16_t`, `int32_t`).
+If your application requires negative numbers, use a signed integer data type (`int`, `int16_t`, `int32_t`).
 <br>
 - [Read this](https://www.electronics-tutorials.ws/binary/signed-binary-numbers.html) for a better breakdown on negative numbers in binary